 Most leases will have a per-year mileage cap of 12,000 miles, which can tick by pretty quickly.
 Some leases have a cap of 15,000 miles, which will result in slightly higher monthly payments or upfront costs, said DeLorenzo.
 But if you think you may exceed the cap in your car lease, you probably will, and paying for the miles up front will be less expensive than paying for them when you turn the car in.

-According to LeaseGuide.com, when you pay up front, miles cost between 10 cents and 25 cents each.
+When you pay upfront, miles generally cost between 10 and 25 cents each.
 Assume miles cost you 15 cents, and you opt for a 20,000-mile cap.
 On a three-year lease, you will have 24,000 extra miles, or 8,000 per year, which will cost you $3,600.
 If, on the other hand, you take a lower cap and go over your limit, you could be out more money at the end of the lease, said DeLorenzo.
 For instance, if you are charged 25 cents per mile at the end of your lease, those 3,000 miles will cost you $6,000.

-Now, here’s the kicker.
-Believe it or not, most dealers will refund you for any unused miles if you pay for extra miles up front.
+Believe it or not, most dealers will refund you for any unused miles if you pay for extra miles upfront.
 And remember, you cannot decide to buy extra miles after your lease begins.
 So the time to be realistic is before you sign your lease, not after.

 As you might know, the minute you drive a car off the lot, whether you bought it or are leasing it, its value begins to drop.
 In fact, said DeLorenzo, much of a car’s depreciation comes in the first two years.